 - Silly Reason for War: Shang advises that the army should be at war as much as possible to prevent the soldiers falling victim to such "parasites" as virtue and care for the elderly.

 - Sins of Our Fathers: Since it is more important for law enforcers to obey the law than anyone else, it is advised that if they break it, then their children should be punished as well.

 - Utopia: This is how a China ruled by Legalist principles is presented.
-However, to many eyes, Shang's vision looks positively dystopic.
+However, to many eyes and like many pre-modern examples, Shang's vision looks positively dystopic.

 - Won the War, Lost the Peace: Since peace is to be outright avoided under Shang's philosophy, it's hard to keep the government together without a war on.
 Sure enough, the Qin dynasty basically ended this way.